-Clinical trials are research studies in humans designed to determine if an experimental therapy or treatment works.
+Clinical trials are research studies in humans designed to determine if an experimental therapy or treatment works (often referred to as an 'investigational product').
 Clinical trials are one of the final steps in a long process that begins with research in a lab.
-Much of what we know about disease progression, including effective therapies and treatments, is the result of past clinical trials.
+Much of what we know about the progression of Duchenne, including effective therapies and treatments, is the result of past clinical trials.
 Clinical trials can be used to determine whether a treatment is safe and how well the new treatment works in particular people.